egoist/taki/README.md

 ### Manually take snapshot

-By default **taki** will take a snapshot of the URL in a specific timeout (50 by default) when all resource are loaded, if you have control of the website's source code, you can disable that and manually call `window.snapshot`:
+By default **taki** will take a snapshot of the URL when all resources are loaded, if you have control of the website's source code, you can disable that and manually call `window.snapshot`:

 ```js
 taki({